OpenTermsArchive/contrib-versions/Bbc/Terms of Service.md

 *   Share
 *   Embed
-*   RSS
 *   Social media buttons for posting to Facebook, Twitter and so on.

 We don’t always own the copyright for shareables.
 Sometimes we have to get a licence or permission from the people who made it.

 So stick to these rules.
 Otherwise, among other things, the people who made it won’t want to make content for us again.

 You’ll need to get our permission first for any business use, and you might have to pay a fee.
 For business use read this.

 When you share to a social media platform their terms will apply.
 Do read their terms (which you can search for online).